 Price: ¥1,100 (1 hour with one drink, weekday rate)

-14. Tokyo Metropolitan Theater
+14. Indulge in arts at Tokyo Metropolitan Theater

 Ikebukuro also has something for people who are interested in the arts.
 Directly accessed from the 2B Exit of Ikebukuro Station, Tokyo Metropolitan Theater is a cultural facility that holds a variety of arts performances mainly in the fields of classical music, theater, opera, and dance.
 Check out their website below for more details on show listings and schedules.